 If you have mixed species, or even if you have the same species, then one aggressive fish could be traumatizing others in the aquarium.
-Look out for aggressive behavior, or unusual responses, swimming patterns, things like that.
+Look out for aggressive behavior, unusual responses, swimming patterns, and things like that.

 Again, if the tank is too small for the amount of fish you have, then the constant crowding with no ability to escape can also cause fish to leap out.

 But it could also be a general response to a perceived threat.
-If your tank is somewhere where movement happens, for example children running around, then that could be upsetting the fish.
-If the tank does not have enough hiding spaces, or blind spots where they can get away from that movement, then that could also trigger a traumatic response.
+If your tank is somewhere where movement happens, for example, children running around, then that could be upsetting the fish.
+If the tank does not have enough hiding spaces or blind spots where they can get away from that movement, then that could also trigger a traumatic response.